The Latest: Updates from NAEYC Higher Education Accreditation

 You are here

-Welcome to "The Latest" (ECE Higher Education Accreditation "news you can use!"), a blog-like site of ongoing announcements posted by the NAEYC Higher Ed Team to help our higher education accreditation community stay informed of upcoming events, the most recent happenings, and information of interest impacting our work in ECE higher ed and accreditation.
+Welcome to "The Latest" (ECE Higher Education "news you can use!"), a blog-like site of ongoing announcements posted by the NAEYC Higher Ed Team to help our higher education community stay informed of upcoming events, the most recent happenings, and information of interest impacting our work in ECE higher ed and accreditation.
 Check in anytime, scroll through, and catch up on "the latest!"
 For questions or for more information, reach out to [email protected]

 (Note: "Semi-permanent" posts will be displayed at the top of the page and indicated by a thumbtack icon.
 Other posts will show the date posted just below the post title.)